 ’Oh, they’re our biggest ally in the Middle East,’ ‘the Jews have been prosecuted based on pure prejudice throughout all of time.’

 Israel has not joined the Nuclear Non-Proliferation Treaty, and has refused to let anyone inspect its alleged nuclear weapons facilities.
 It is unknown how many nuclear weapons Israel has, though it is widely believed to be at least in the 100-200 range.
-Obviously, Israel needs the right to defend itself, but it seems strange to me to keep this a secret, though, again, and I cannot stress this enough: I do not know everything on this topic.
-There very well may be an argument to prove my anxiety on that one ill-got.
-But how a bill giving protection to states which enact harsher penalties to those who boycott Israel isn’t an infringement on free speech is far beyond me.
+Obviously, Israel needs the right to defend itself, but it seems strange to keep this a secret, though, again, and I cannot stress this enough: I do not know everything on this topic.
+There very well may be an argument to prove my anxiety ill-got.
+But how a bill giving protection to states which enact harsher penalties to those who boycott Israel isn’t an infringement on free speech is beyond me.

 You don’t have to agree with them, but should they have to right to do what they wish if it doesn’t hurt anyone?
 Unless Israel is in something of a ‘different category’ than every other country, and if it is: in which way(s)?(?)